nuls-io/devsite/docs/Guide/g_create_node.md

 ## Participation

-The user opens the light wallet or [web wallet](wallet.nuls.io), imports the 1.0 private key or keystore file, enters the consensus page, selects the node to commission
+The user opens the light wallet or [web wallet](wallet.nuls.io), imports  private key or keystore file, enters the consensus page, selects the node to stake.

 ![20190912110124](./g_create_node/20190912110124.png)